 Prospective medical assistants (MA) in Delaware need to obtain a high school diploma or GED before pursuing career training or employment in this field.
-MAs in Delaware do not need to earn professional certification, although some employers may prefer to hire applicants who have received credentials from a national agency.
+MAs do not need to earn professional medical assistant certification in Delaware, although some employers may prefer to hire applicants who have received credentials from a national agency.

 The Delaware Division of Professional Regulation does not explicitly outline the duties MAs are permitted or prohibited to carry out in this state.
 However, licensed medical professionals, such as nurses and physicians, are expected to use discretion before delegating responsibilities to MAs.
 According to Title 24, Chapter 19 of Delaware’s professionals and occupation laws, MAs are prohibited from:

 - Advanced practice tasks